-IGMPv1 is the first and the basic version of IGMP.
+IGMPv1 is the first and the basic version of Internet Group Management Protocol.
 Basically IGMPv1 has two mechanims.
 These are “membership query” and “membership report”.

 In the Multicast network that uses IGMPv1, routers send Membership Queries to 184.108.40.206 Multicast address every 60 seconds.
 This Membership Query wants to learn that if any multicast member interested in to join any multicast group.
 If a host interested in the multicast group, it sends a Membership Request.
 By this mechanism, IGMP table is filled and with DR translation from IGMP to PIM, multicast group member starts to get multicast traffic.

 In IGMPv1, there is no leave message mechanism.
 If after three IGMP Query attempt, there is no Membership Report, then that multicast member deleted form the IGMP table of router.